Chapter in this post:

 I'm not sure how long I've been using the right mouse button and the Tools options menu in Photoshop to adjust the size of the brushes, but it must be years.
 In Photoshop tutorials on YouTube I have always seen that people change the tool size pretty quickly with any keyboard shortcut and the mouse, but the step was always missing to google how it works.

-After I have just tested the Logitech Craft keyboard with the rotary wheel, I am confronted with the subject again, because the rotary wheel on the keyboard also allows you to adjust the brush size very comfortably without going through the tool settings.
-My wife works in Photoshop all day and she was also very interested in the keyboard and said that she could then save herself the keyboard shortcut.
+Having just tested the Logitech Craft keyboard with the rotary wheel, I am again confronted with the issue, because the rotary wheel on the keyboard also allows you to adjust the brush size very conveniently without having to go through the tool settings.
+My wife works in Photoshop all day and she was also very interested in the keyboard and said that she could then save herself the key combination.
 "Ah!", I thought, "Let's ask the specialist how it works exactly."
 And of course the solution came promptly.

 Since the keyboard shortcuts are different on macOS and Windows, I have divided them into two sections.
 Here first the way on the Mac (tried with Adobe Photoshop CC 2020 under macOS Catalina):